Turbulent radiative diffusion and turbulent Newtonian cooling: Results

+The standard concept of turbulent diffusion with a diffusion operator of the form $\chit\nabla^2$ requires one to have sufficient scale separation, as is the case for our runs of Series~A. If scale separation is poor, the operator $\chit\nabla^2$ has to be replaced by a convolution in real space \cite{BRS08}.
+This subject continues to attract significant attention, especially in plasma physics \cite{BC20} and astrophysics \cite{GE20,BenS21}.

 In \Fig{presults} we summarize the results for $\lambda/(\cgam k_1/3)$ as a function of $k/\kf$ for $k\ell=0.01$ (optically thick regime), and $k\ell=100$ (optically thin regime).
-Neither of the two regimes exhibits a $k^2$ dependence, as would be expected for a turbulent diffusion process.
+Neither of the two regimes exhibits a $k^2$ dependence, as would be expected for a turbulent diffusion process with $k/\kf\ll1$, i.e., when the turbulent diffusivity is approximately scale-independent.
 In the optically thick case, $\lambda$ increases approximately linearly with $k$ for small values of $k$ and then reaches a maximum.
 In the optically thin case, on the other hand, $\lambda$ increases with $k$ approximately like $k^{1/2}$.